By Steve Pike

 But there’s a case to be made for another potential progenitor: Alexander H. Findlay, an accomplished golf course architect, player, club maker, and collector, and ambassador of the game from 1886 until his death in 1942.

-“I’ve probably read 500 articles that say Alex is the father of American golf,” says Findlay’s grandson Richard, now 67 and the keeper of the family’s golf legacy.
+“I’ve probably read 500 articles that say Alex is the father of American golf,” says Findlay’s grandson Richard, the keeper of the family’s golf legacy.
 “For me to say it would be inappropriate, but what the sports writers said…that carries some weight.”

 A story in the September 27, 1931, edition of the Baltimore Sun described how Findlay had spread the “Gospel of Golf” from the plains of Nebraska to New England and south Florida for the previous 44 years.
 On February 23, 1898, a newspaper in St. Augustine, Florida, referred to Findlay as “the best known and most popular” golfer in the country.
 A 1935 article from an unknown newspaper (likely in Philadelphia) granted him paternity while detailing his collection of antique golf clubs, which dated back to 1770.

 And in a late 1980s conversation with Findlay’s grandson Norman, renowned golf teacher Joe Norwood—whose career spanned 80 years beginning in 1910—said, “If I recall, it was back in 1905…I was the first to call your grandfather, ‘The Father of American Golf.’”

 In 1905, Norwood would have been 13 and working in the golf department of Boston sporting goods company Wright & Ditson.
 His boss?
 A 40-year-old Alexander Findlay, who had already made his name as a talented golfer on both sides of the Atlantic, as well as a cowboy, course architect, and club designer.